Yves-CHEN/DENTIST/README.md

 > \-\-num-iterations \<number of iterations\>

 Specifies the number of iterations for z-score consistency test (see Method).
 A large value increases the cost of computation, but a smaller value can reduce the accuracy and increase the false discovery rate.
 We experimented with this parameter and set it to a default value of 10, which presents the best trade-off.

+> \-\-delta-MAF \<threshold\>

+Specifies the threshold for the acceptable differences in MAFs between a reference sample and a summary data.
+This filter is not applied by default.
+The usually used thresholds include 0.1 and 0.2.